OlehCherkes/ATE401/README.md

 After sending this command, the device under test sends a response with a description of the device state, various parameters and flags.

 [ATE401State structure ](#chapter-13)
+  - Version
+  - Time
+  - Power 3.3
+  - TXD
+  - RXD
+  - OUT
+  - RTE
+  - DC
-  - version
+  - Power 4.8
-  - time
+  - REL
-  - bat
+  - Buzzer
-  - tamper
+  - Power 12
-  - power
+  - TMP
-  - power key
+  - Capacitive Button
-  - Red Led
+  - Led Red
-  - Green Led
+  - Led Green
-  - buzzer
 ---------------------------------

 <a id="chapter-6"></a>